 Today I thought it would be fun to answer some questions about my experiences being vegan…a vegan Q&A!
-I’m just going to jump right in!
+Let’s do this!

 Q: Did you find being vegan difficult in the beginning?
 What about now?